bryanhjj/bryanhjj/README.md

 - 👋 Hi, I’m @bryanhjj!
-I'm a self-taught programmer.
+I've learn to code mostly from online courses (i.e. Codecademy) and watching online tutorial videos.

 - 👀 I’m interested in C# and C++, I hope that one day I'll be able to start a pet project of making a video game on my own.